By John Irish

 Asian markets also fell on Thursday as economic fears weighed on investor sentiment.

 Saudi Arabia's bourse, the Arab world's largest, closed higher for a ninth day on Wednesday, while real estate stocks rose in UAE markets.
-(Reuters)For all the latest market news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+(Reuters)market news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.